OceanFishy/pg/README.md

   - View the list of [approved topics waiting for a PR](https://discuss.privacyguides.net/tag/approved)
   - Read some writing tips in our [style guide](https://www.privacyguides.org/en/meta/writing-style/)

 All contributors to the site are listed [here](https://github.com/privacyguides/privacyguides.org/graphs/contributors).
-If you make a substantial (i.e. copyright eligible) contribution to the project and would like to be formally credited, you are welcome to include your information in the appropriate `authors` section in [`CITATION.cff`](/CITATION.cff) as well, just submit a PR or ask @jonaharagon to make the change.
+If you make a substantial (i.e. copyright eligible) contribution to the project and would like to be formally credited, you are welcome to include your information in the appropriate `authors` section in [`CITATION.cff`](/CITATION.cff) as well, just submit a PR.

 ## Mirrors